Wakulla Cave System

 5 – 10 km northwest from from Wakulla Spring in the forest are found numerous sinkholes called Leon Sinks.
 Part of these sinkholes is located in Leon County, part – in Wakulla County.
 Some are enormous (Big Dismal is some 60 m deep), some smaller, some have small lakes at bottoms and some are dry.

 - Big Dismal – wet sinkhole (with lake in it).
 This sinkhole is 30 m deep up to the water level and another 30 m deep below the water level.
-At 25 m depth is located entrance in cave system.
+At 25 m depth is located the entrance in the cave system.
 Located at 30.315803 N 84.351568 W.

 - Black Gum – wet sinkhole.
 Located at 30.302703 N 84.352514 W.